 Once in New York City, Sorokin “managed to be in all the sort of right places,” one acquaintance said.
 People she spent time with recalled certain strange behaviors they recounted to New York: paying for things in cash everywhere, “forgetting” to pay rent and borrowing large amounts of money without ever paying it back.
 At least one hotel allowed her to stay as a guest over a long period without putting down a credit card—she claimed she would pay the bill through a wire transfer, the New York report said.

 For work, Sorokin’s main goal was to establish a private club, in the vein of something like Soho House.
 Her attempts to secure funding for her club, added to the money she allegedly scammed from hotels, led to Sorokin’s eventual downfall and arrest.

 Sorokin has been held at Rikers Island without bail since October 2017.
 She rejected a plea deal and has pleaded not guilty to the charges.

 Sorokin was indicted in 2017 for stealing about $275,000 through “multiple scams between November 2016 and August 2017,” according to a press release from the Manhattan District Attorney’s office.
-She was charged with attempted grand larceny in the first degree, grand larceny in the second and third degrees and theft of services.
+She was found guilty on four counts of theft of services, three counts of grand larceny and one count of attempted grand larceny on Thursday.

 The investment group considering the loan for Sorokin had used about $45,000 of the $100,000 and was trying to verify her assets before completing the loan when she decided to withdraw from consideration.
 Sorokin kept the remaining $55,000 from the City National Bank loan and used it on personal items, the DA said in the statement.